xenohunter/typhoonette/README.md

 - Vertical scrolling level controller that keeps the ocean backdrop flowing and spawns floating crates to dodge or shatter.
 - Playable `CharacterBody2D` typhoon with WASD movement, dash burst, and placeholder growth/shrink hooks.
+- Automatic upward drift keeps the storm advancing while soft limits prevent leaving the camera’s view and gently push you away from the bottom edge.
 - Breakable crates that chip away at the typhoon’s mass when you collide with them.
 - Camera that follows the typhoon, simple parallax backdrop, and HUD label showing current mass.
 - Input actions preconfigured in `project.godot` for immediate testing.